tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 == Description ==

-A considerable number of WordPress vulnerabilities in plugins and themes have been disclosed every month on a site like [WPScan Vulnerability Database](https://wpvulndb.com/ "WPScan Vulnerability Database") and [Exploits Database](https://www.exploit-db.com/ "Exploits Database by Offensive Security").
-It means that we're always exposed to the threats of being exploited caused by them.

-This plugin guards your site against threats of attack to the back-end of your site such as login form, XML-RPC (login attempt) and admin area.
-It also blocks undesired comment spam, trackback and pingback spam and any requests to public facing pages aka front-end from undesired countries.
+What do you think is the most secure state for the WordPress sites?

+Even if you create a strong password that is hard to guess or crack, the more you install themes and plugins, the more likely the site will be vulnerable.

+While WordPress provides excellent methods to securely build themes and plugins, developers often produce vulnerable products.

+This plugin focuses on insights into human factors of developers such as lack of security awareness, misuse and disuse of those methods in WP core.

+The number of patterns made by such human factors is far fewer than that of actual attack vectors.
+So instead of updating attack vectors after they are disclosed, this plugin provides more smart way named as WP-ZEP (WP Zero-day Exploit Prevention) so that malicious accesses to the back-end can be effectively blocked.

-After several days of installation, you'll be supprised to find many malicious or undesirable accesses are blocked especially if you enable Zero-day Expoit Prevention.
+After several days of installation, you'll be supprised to find many malicious or undesirable accesses are blocked by combination of WP-ZEP and Geo-location based on IP address.

 = Features =